-- International Covenant on Economic, Social and Cultural Rights (ICESCR); - International Covenant on Civil and Political Rights (ICCPR); - International Convention on the Elimination of all Forms of Racial Discrimination (ICERD); - International Labour Organisation (ILO) Convention No. 169 on Indigenous and Tribal Peoples; - UN Declaration on the Rights of Indigenous Peoples; - Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognised Human Rights and Fundamental Freedoms; - UN Guiding Principles on Business and Human Rights. - UN Framework Principles on Human Rights and the Environment.
+- International Covenant on Economic, Social and Cultural Rights (ICESC); - International Covenant on Civil and Political Rights (ICCPR); - International Convention on the Elimination of all Forms of Racial Discrimination (ICERD); - UN Declaration on the Rights of Indigenous Peoples; - Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognised Human Rights and Fundamental Freedoms; - UN Guiding Principles on Business and Human Rights. - UN Framework Principles on Human Rights and the Environment.

-We would like to highlight the UN Guiding Principles on Business and Human Rights, which were unanimously endorsed in 2011 by the Human Rights Council in its resolution (A/HRC/RES/17/31) after years of consultations with governments, civil society and the business community.
-The Guiding Principles were established as the authoritative global standard for all states and companies to prevent and address the negative impacts of business on human rights.
-The Guidelines are based on the recognition that:
+We would like to highlight the UN Guiding Principles on Business and Human Rights, which were unanimously endorsed in 2011 by the Human Rights Council in its resolution (A/HRC/RES/17/31) after years of consultation with governments, civil society and the business community.
+The Guiding Principles have been established as the authoritative global standard for all States and businesses to prevent and address business-related adverse human rights impacts.
+These Guiding Principles are based on the recognition of:

 - a.
-"The existing obligations of States to respect, protect and fulfil human rights and fundamental freedoms; - b.
-The role of business enterprises as specialised bodies or companies performing specialised functions, which must comply with all applicable laws and respect human rights; - c.
-The need for appropriate and effective remedies for rights and obligations when they are violated.
+"The existing obligations of States to respect, protect and fulfil human rights and fundamental freedoms"; - b.
+The role of business enterprises as specialised bodies or corporations performing specialised functions, which must comply with all applicable laws and respect human rights; - c.
+The need for rights and obligations to be matched by appropriate and effective remedies when they are violated".